 As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor in ownership is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do.

-Plagiarism (unsourced use of other's intellectual property) is not allowed under any circumstances.
-However, citing and using other's works is generally fine (please ask if uncertain) as long as the material wasn't made specificly for solving assignments for this class.
-Additionally the use of material from previous semesters and code from other students in the class are instances of academic dishonesty.
-Intellectual collaboration with other students in the class is allowed, but each student should write (and not share) their own code.
-If a student submits code that they didn't write and/or don't understand, such is also an act of academic dishonesty.
+Plagiarism (unsourced use of other's intellectual property) is not allowed.
+However, citing and using other's works is generally fine (please ask if uncertain) as long as the material wasn't made specifically for solving assignments for this class.
+Additionally, the use of material from previous semesters and code from other students in the class are instances of academic dishonesty.
+Intellectual (non-code) collaboration with other students in the class is allowed, but each student should write (and not share) their own code.
+If a student submits code that they don't understand, such is also an act of academic dishonesty.

 Because a goal of this course is to teach professionalism, any academic dishonesty will be viewed as evidence that this goal has not been achieved, and will be grounds for receiving a final grade of 0.0.
 Examples of academic dishonesty include (but are not limited to):